OpenCAXPlus/ocpexternal_qt_minimal/README.md

-# OpenCAX+ External Template
+# OpenCAX+ External Project for Qt minimal

-This is a template repository for external dependencies of the OpenCAX+ projects.

-External dependencies are used for both toolkits or starters of the OpenCAX+ SDK.
+This is the external project for Qt but with minimal source code (only the qtbase module)

 ## Learn how to create the external project for OpenCAX+